Getting a mortgage with a default

 A bad credit mortgage with a default will not be as competitively priced as if your credit record were clean.
 You will also usually need the assistance of an experienced bad credit mortgage broker to find the very best deal.

-How much deposit will I need?
+How much deposit will I need for a mortgage with a default?

 A good rule to apply is the more recent a default, the more likely your deposit requirements will need to increase.
 For example, if you have had a registered default in the past year, you may need a deposit of 20%.